nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_create.md

 API to support the creation of NRL pointers.
 This functionality is only available for providers.

+## Pre-requisites ##

+In addition to the requirements on this page the general guidance and requirements detailed on the [Development Guidance](explore.html#2-pre-requisites-for-nrl-api) page SHALL be followed when using this interaction.

 ## Create Request Headers ##

 Provider API create requests support the following HTTP request headers: